chokri ben chikha

 Director, performer, artistic researcher and author

-Ben Chikha has directed numerous performances for art institutions and organisations nationally and internationally, including in the Netherlands, France, Senegal, Tunisia, Dubai and Spain.
+Ben Chikha has directed numerous performances for art institutions and organisations nationally and internationally, including in the Netherlands, France, Senegal, Tunisia, UAE, Spain and more.
 Many of his artistic projects have been recognised and praised for their social relevance and artistic innovation.
 Nowadays, he focuses mainly on productions with his company Action Zoo Humain, coaches numerous young and new theatre makers and/or actors, and teaches at both KASK/School of Arts/HoGent and the University of Antwerp.
 He also gives lectures and performances at various (academic) institutions, in Belgium and abroad.

 • A historical photograph from a colonial exhibition in Ghent, 1913 portraying an imitation of a Tunisian tent with a Tunisian woman, 2 children and a man sitting and standing in front of a tent with signs in french saying 'Tunisian nomad tent'

+Are today's migration pacts a continuation of colonial deals?
+In his latest production, director Chokri Ben Chikha establishes a Tunisian dignity commission in exile.
+Artists, scientists and citizens claim their truth about migration and human rights.
 Inspired by the South African Truth Commission, the stage becomes a place where witnesses and commission members share their stories, doubts and truths through word, visuals and vocals.

 • Perzen.
 Triomf van Empathie © Kurt van der Elst